elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

     Change: 2013-03-13 08:26:35.312875563 -0600

 > **Directory entry (dentry)** The hierarchical nature of a file system is managed by another object in VFS called a dentry object.
 A file system will have one root dentry (referenced in the superblock), this being the only dentry without a parent.
 All other dentries have parents, and some have children.
-For example, if a file is opened that&#8217;s made up of /home/user/name, four dentry objects are created: one for the root /, one for the home entry of the root directory, one for the name entry of the user directory, and finally, one dentry for the name entry of the user directory.
+For example, if a file is opened that's made up of /home/user/name, four dentry objects are created: one for the root /, one for the home entry of the root directory, one for the name entry of the user directory, and finally, one dentry for the name entry of the user directory.
 In this way, dentries map cleanly into the hierarchical file systems in use today.

 **stat** also tells us if a file is a directory or a regular file.
 Here is the output of **stat** when executed against a directory: